j-fischer/js-mock/README.md

     // Fulfill the expectation
     $.ajax();

     // Restore jQuery to be the original API and not the mock anymore.
-This will also verify that all expectations have been fulfilled jqueryMock.restore();
+    // This will also verify that all expectations have been fulfilled jqueryMock.restore();

+More examples on how to use `JsMock.mockGlobal()` can be found in its [test file](https://github.com/j-fischer/js-mock/blob/master/src/test/javascript/mockGobal.spec.js).

 ### JsMock.watch()